pcraig3/usc-jobs/README.txt

 * Bunch of small fixes -- merits a .1 update
 * Icon font on single post types has been fixed (didn't work before in IE or Safari)
 * JSON request headers now (hopefully) disable caching.
 Modifications to Jobs should be instantly reflected on the pulled-in-by-JSON Jobs Archive
-* Small JS fix reflects current number of jobs returned in some weird scenario where it might have been inaccurate.
+* Small JS fix reflects current number of jobs returned in some weird scenario where it might have been inaccurate
 * Both the query and the JSON url are identical now, same post_per_page limits and both return by soonest apply_by_date

 = 0.8.0 =